Lily Allen Set Fire to a "Fuck Kanye" Flag at Glastonbury, and She's Got a Point

-For some people the appearance of “The Greatest Living Rockstar in the World” was too much to stomach.
-At the festival itself, there were some boos between songs, and people held up flags inscribed with the words “Fuck Kanye” and “Gay Fish”.
+For some people, though, the appearance of “The Greatest Living Rockstar in the World” was too much to stomach.
+At the festival itself, there were some boos between songs, and people held up flags inscribed with the words “Fuck Kanye” and “Gay Fish.”
 One puerile and misogynistic individual even decided to print a still image from Kim Kardashian’s sex tape onto a huge flag, much to the delight of Lad Bible.

-The flags were juvenile at best, and horrendous at worst.
-And so it has transpired, via her Instagram, that on the Friday of the festival, Lily Allen – known as Sheezus, and a seasoned Glastonbury-goer – sought out some justice by scouting a “Fuck Kanye” flag near her tent, ripping it down, and setting it alight; burning bits off until it simply read “Kanye”.

 Videos by VICE